CCurl/cccForth/README.md

 ."       (?--?)
 Output a (possibly formatted) string.
 See (1).
 CR       (--)              Output a newline (#10,#13)
-EMIT     (c--)             Output c as a character COUNT    (a--a n)          n: length of string at a (a must be NULL-terminated) TYPE     (a n--)           Output string at (standard Forth TYPE) KEY      (--c)             c: Next keyboard char, wait if no press yet KEY?     (--f)             f: FALSE if no keyboard press, else TRUE QTYPE    (a--)             Quick string output, no formatting.
+EMIT     (c--)             Output c as a character STRLEN   (a--n)            n: length of the NULL-terminated string at a COUNT    (a--a n)          n: length of string at a (a must be NULL-terminated) TYPE     (a n--)           Output string at (standard Forth TYPE) KEY      (--c)             c: Next keyboard char, wait if no press yet KEY?     (--f)             f: FALSE if no keyboard press, else TRUE QTYPE    (a--)             Quick string output, no formatting, a is NULL-terminated.
 SPACE    (--)              Output a single SPACE
 ZTYPE    (a--)             Output string at a.
 See (1).